dostogircse171/django_events_timetable/README.md

 ## Contributing

 Contributions & ideas are always welcome!
-Please create an issue first before contributing so we can confirm if that is necessery or if someone else is already working on it.
+Please create an issue first before contributing so we can confirm if that is necessary or if someone else is already working on it.